GMWilkinson/manganime/README.md

  It is on port 4000.

+# Challenges/Learnings

+* I didn't realise when I first made this project that you could have multiple controllers doing different things and found it really hard to get the characters to show on the 'show' page.
+But once I realised that I could have a separate controller just for the characters it became much easier
+* This was the first time that I had made a back-end for an app and at first struggled to understand how the router interacted with the controllers.
+But I now feel I have a much better understanding of how the controllers are exported to the router and the exported router is how the front-end interacts with the back-end
+* I was already familiar with models but never really understood the point until this project.
+Now, I realise their importance and how they really do represent real world objects

 # Bugs

 * If the user is not logged in when they click to go to a show page they get an internal server error